MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/microsoft-365-security-mde-redirection.md

 5. Click **Enable** to apply automatic redirection to the Microsoft 365 security center portal.

 >[!IMPORTANT]
 >Enabling this setting will not terminate active user sessions.
-Accounts who are in an active session while this setting is applied will only be directed to the new portal after ending their current session and signing in again.
+Accounts who are in an active session while this setting is applied will only be directed to the Microsoft 365 security center after ending their current session and signing in again.

 >[!NOTE]
 >You must be a global administrator or have security administrator permissions in Azure Active Directory to enable or disable this setting.

 ## Can I go back to using the former portal?
-If something isn’t working for you or if there’s anything you’re unable to complete through the new Microsoft 365 security center portal, we want to hear about it.
+If something isn’t working for you or if there’s anything you’re unable to complete through the Microsoft 365 security center portal, we want to hear about it.
 If you’ve encountered any issues with redirection, we encourage you to reach out to your PM buddy directly through private preview or let us know via the Give feedback submission form.

 To revert to the former Microsoft Defender for Endpoint portal: